 While there are multiple reasons that a parent or legal guardian may have to open a custodial account, the process to begin is the same.
-The account can be opened at a brokerage firm, a mutual fund company, bank or any other type of financial institution.
-An adult is assigned to manage the account until the child reaches the age requirement for to have full access to the account.
+The account can be opened at a brokerage firm, a mutual fund company, a bank, or any other type of financial institution.
+An adult is assigned to manage the account until the child reaches the age requirement to have full access to the account.

 Depending on state legislation, the age range to grant access can be between 18 and 21 years.
 This is known as the age of majority and the age can be over 21 based on state legislation and specific circumstances.